ballerina-platform/ballerina-distribution/examples/mysql-query-row-operation/mysql_query_row_operation.md

-# MySQL client - Query with one result
+# Database Access - Query with one result

 This BBE demonstrates how to use the MySQL client select query row operations.